naveenprincepanakkal/SportsNews/README.md

 This Android application uses the MVVM (Model-View-ViewModel) clean architecture with modules for data, domain and ui layers.

-This App relies on several powerful libraries and technologies to provide an efficient and feature-rich user experience.
+This App relies on several powerful libraries and technologies with jetpack compose to provide an efficient and feature-rich user experience.
 Below are the key dependencies used in this project:

 ## Dependencies